cpcsdk/rust.cpclib/docs/bndbuild/index.md

 ## Synopsis

-Makefile-like tool tailored to build Amstrad CPC project although it can generalize to z80-related projects or even any buildable projects.
+Crossdev tool tailored to build Amstrad CPC project although it can generalize to z80-related projects or even any buildable projects.
 It embeds the Benediction crossdev ecosystem such as `basm`, `m4`, `img2cpc` but can still execute external programs such as `sjasmplus`, `rasm`, `winape`, `ace` it is able to download and install or any command chosen by the user.

 The build rules are described in a `yaml` file.
 Check for example a simple test project at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/dummy> folder, or a more complicated one that use various commands and templating at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/ucpm>.

+Commands can be launched also without using the build rules.
+You can also see bndbuild as a universal proxy to plenty of crossdev tools without manually installing them.

 The documentation is quite minimal at the moment, but included examples code should be still valid and assembled properly.
 The user base being quite small, lots of bugs can remain.
 Do note hesitate to fill issues <https://github.com/cpcsdk/rust.cpclib/issues> or propose fixes.